Staff Profiles

 Robbie Coey is a Medialab Technician at Queen's University Belfast.
 Prior to this, Robbie was co-director of Holomoon Games, an independent game studio based in Belfast.
 Their game, "Raccoons with Jobs", won the 2023 Games Transformed game jam, and was featured in an arcade cabinet at "The World Transformed" festival.
 Robbie is a self-taught Unity developer, having been featured on their blog in 2023.
 He has a PGCert in Writing for Games from Trinity College Dublin.
 Robbie has also facilitated several workshops based around game development with Into Film’s work experience scheme Screenworks.

-Aimee O’Neill is a Clerical Officer based at the Media Lab at Queen’s University, from the School of Arts, English and Languages.
+Aimee O’Neill is a Project Support Officer based at the Media Lab at Queen’s University, from the School of Arts, English and Languages.
 She has BA (Hons) in Film Studies and Media Studies from University of Ulster.
 Aimee has previous job experience working for the BBC and received the International Women’s Day Centenary Certificate for Story Writing, provided by The Equality Commission of Northern Ireland in 2011.